achamorrofdz14/achamorrofdz14/README.md

 ### 📫 Like to meet me?

-Pick one of the bellow options if you'd like to meet me and chat about anything you are passionate about or with interesting projects 👇👇👇
+Pick one of the below options if you'd like to meet me and chat about anything you are passionate about or have an interesting project to discuss 👇👇👇

 <a href="mailto:achamorrofdz14@gmail.com?subject=Contact from github&body=Hello!
 I want to meet you">Send me an email</a> | <a href="https://calendar.app.google/vaYxZPGq7KHnuCXE7">Book a meeting with me</a>